Geoffrey Nyarota: Daily News

 In 1999, Nyarota founded the Daily News, an independent daily newspaper.
 The paper stated that it would be neither "pro-government" nor "anti-government", but would "be a medium for vibrant discourse among the divergent political, social, religious and other groups of Zimbabwe", as well as fight for press freedom and freedom of speech.
 Its first issue appeared on 21 March 1999.
 The newspaper's motto was "Telling it like it is".

 Within a year, the newspaper had passed the circulation of the state-owned Herald, with a daily circulation of 105,000 copies; the Herald's circulation was reported to have fallen by 50% during the same period.
 President Mugabe accused the paper of being a "mouthpiece" for the Movement for Democratic Change, a political coalition opposed to his rule, while Nyarota asserted that the paper was independent and criticized both parties.

 During his editorship of the Daily News, Nyarota was arrested six times.
 On 1 August 2000, the News reported that Zimbabwe's secret police, the Central Intelligence Organisation, had sent a man named Bernard Masara to kill Nyarota; however, after meeting Nyarota in a lift, Masara changed his mind and warned him of the plot.
 Masara then called his employer with the paper's editors listening so that they could verify the source of the plan.

 On 22 April 2000, a bomb was thrown into the paper's offices, but no one was hurt.
 South African Associated Press photographer Obed Zilwa was arrested for the attack, but the newspaper alleged that agents of Mugabe's security forces had thrown the bomb.
 Zilwa was released without charge 48 hours later.
 In January 2001, the News building was bombed again, this time destroying its printing presses.
 According to the Committee to Protect Journalists, "credible sources" linked the Zimbabwean military to the attack.

 On 30 December 2002, Nyarota resigned as editor of the Daily News, to avoid his firing by the paper's new executive chair.
 The paper was shut down by the government in September 2003.

 Later career

 In 2003, Nyarota and his family fled to South Africa and later to the United States.
 There, Nyarota was awarded a fellowship at the Nieman Foundation for Journalism at Harvard University.
 He also taught journalism classes at Bard College.

 In 2006, he released his first book, Against the Grain.
 The memoir tells of his experiences as a schoolteacher in Rhodesia and later as a journalist under Mugabe's rule.
 From exile, he also began the website www.thezimbabwetimes.com, describing Internet news as the "loophole" in Zimbabwean government censorship.

+Personal life and death

+Nyarota had a wife, Ursula, and three children Tafirenyika, Itayi, and Rufaro.
+He died from colon cancer at Murambi Hospital in Mutare, on 22 March 2025, at the age of 74.